tadeugarcia/portfolio/index.md

 Tadeu Garcia
 <br><br><br><br><br>

-# Product Designer based in Rio de Janeiro, Brazil
+# Senior Product Designer based in Rio de Janeiro

 Experienced designer specializing in creating digital products for e-commerce, marketplaces, billing and payment systems, as well as back-office applications.
 Skilled in developing web components for desktop and mobile platforms, with expertise in Material Design for app interfaces.